 My boys attended a local charter school until they were in 3rd and 5th grades.
 Although a great fit until then, we decided to homeschool, and have never looked back.
 Best decision we ever made.

 I’ve taught most ages from pre-school through adult education and found delight in all of it.
 And when an interest in something takes hold of me, I’m all in.
-That’s what has led me here.
-I’m an expert ‘information gatherer’ and find myself regularly dispersing said information and looking to add to my cache.

 I hope you’ll enjoy spending time here.
 I hope we can grow together as we share the accumulation of our experiences and knowledge.
 Thanks for stopping by!